10 Encouraging Psalms of Praise and Thanksgiving

 When dad looked at you on one of those hard-to-be-grateful days and said, “So, sweetie, what are you thankful for?” you’d quickly blurt, “Jesus!” and look at the next sibling.
 After all, what can anyone say to that?
 (And yes, my siblings and I still chuckle over our breakfast table antics.)

-Psalms of Thanksgiving from the Bible
+Psalms of Praise and Thanksgiving from the Bible

 Or maybe this has been one of those years that’s like one never-ending, cranky, school morning, and you just can’t drum up much gratitude at the moment.